MaximeGaudin/YABOC/README.md

 Well, It's a 40 hours project and I hope I will get at least to the optimization part (the funniest one).

+For more informations, please compile the project and check the pdf out !

 Contribution
 ------------
-**Any** contribution is welcome and I will be pleased to be contacted through my GitHub account or via pull request !
+*Any* contribution is welcome and I will be pleased to be contact through my GitHub account !